bugsnag/bugsnag-cocoa/CONTRIBUTING.md

 Releasing a new version
 -----------------------

-## Release Checklist
-Please follow the testing instructions in [the platforms release checklist](https://github.com/bugsnag/platforms-release-checklist/blob/master/README.md), and any additional steps directly below.

-- On a throttled network, is the request timeout reasonable, and the main thread not blocked by any visible UI freeze?
-(Throttling can be achieved by setting both endpoints to "https://httpstat.us/200?sleep=5000")
-- Please ensure that release builds are run on a physical device with an ad-hoc archive.
-(For release builds, select Edit Scheme, change the Build Configuration to Release, and uncheck Debug Executable)
-- Run the static analyzer (Product -> Analyze in Xcode) to ensure that no problems are introduced.

 ### CocoaPods

 If you're a member of the core team, you can release the cocoa pod as follows: